 Released On 4th Mar 2019

-- the exporter
+- The exporter

-- the consignee
+- The consignee

+Definition and role: The consignee is the receiver of the shipment, and is usually the owner of the goods.
 Once the goods are cleared through customs, the consignee is the party who takes ownership of them.
 In a straightforward import/export transaction, the consignee is usually the party paying import duties and taxes.

 The consignee can be a private individual consumer (ordering goods from an overseas business), or it can be another business.

 If a business has imported its own goods, either for its own internal use, for storage, or for distribution at a later date, it is both the importer and the consignee.

 The different roles and responsibilities involved in customs clearance can be complex, and they vary from country to country, so it’s worth getting expert advice if you’re not familiar with the process.
 Find out more about Mouse and Bear's Importer of Record solutions.